3rd-year Project Success workshops

 The sessions will be based around different subject areas/clusters, with scheduling arranged by the relevant Schools.

 We are looking for PASS Facilitators to help run the workshops.

 What is the role of PASS Facilitators?

 To facilitate Project Success Workshops, using small-group activities and discussions; offer advice and suggestions; refer students to specialised help; and provide feedback.

 PASS Facilitators can draw on their own knowledge and experience of undergraduate study/projects to help students share and develop ideas to achieve success.

 What does it involve?

 PASS Facilitators will plan and facilitate a set of 5 workshops (1-2 hours each) across the year, in liaison with Course/Subject leaders and Academic Mentors.

 The required commitment is to facilitate all workshops (working in pairs), plus undertaking preparation and giving feedback on the sessions and student progress (for which additional hours are paid).

 PASS Facilitators are paid the London Living Wage.
-The workshop sessions will commence in November 2017 and run through until April 2018.
-In addition, free training is provided.
+The workshop sessions will commence in November 2018 and run through until April 2019.
+In addition, free training is provided (November 2018).